baotramduong/Portfolio_Project_Multivariate_Linear_Regression_King_County_Housing/README.md

 1. Perform Stepwise Selection to select for features with p-value < 0.05

 2. Build Model with the chosen features with Statsmodels
-3. Fit Initial Model
+3. Fit Model
-4. Test Initial Model
+4. Test Model

             - Recheck for multicollinearity